True1024/Fib2584-AI/README.md

 ## Contributing
 Anyone can fork this to fit your AI, feel free to ask questions if you need some help:)

+However, there is no trained database included.
+If you find your clone can't be executed properly, it's normal.

 ## License
 Fib2584Ai is licensed under the [MIT license.](//voicecrystal.lionfree.net/Others/Fib2584/LICENSE.txt)